 You can post on a ‘Wish Wall’ and then befriend others who might share your dreams.

 I’m not really sure what I think of this.
 A little creepy perhaps?
 Morbid?
 What do you think?

 OK, I think you’ve got the picture!

-Social media can be fun and a great way to communicate with people.
+It can be fun to be sociable online and a great way to communicate with people.

 Most people are sensible about how they use it but just be aware of what you are sharing and who you are sharing it with.

 I appreciate any comments you may have on this topic.
 What do you think about the darker side of social media?
 Is there a way to control it and if so should we?
-Is using social media really bad for our health?
+Is using it really bad for our health?

 Please share this post if you are still feeling social!

 - Social Media Buttons: The Good, The Bad, And The Ugly - April 23, 2014